hackwaly/hoof/README.md

 # Hoof
 A Javascript MVVM library.
-Like efficient JSX version of knockout.
+Like efficient virtual-dom version of knockout

 #### Example